 Ian believes that now, more than ever, we need PhD students to help introduce real change.

-“Come with an open mind, despite what’s currently going on in the world,” Ian says.
+“Come with an open mind” Ian says.
 “It’s important to have people who are able to see the world differently, ask difficult questions and make things better.”